paucablop/chemotools/get-started/datasets.md

 X_test, y_test = load_fermentation_test()
 ```

-## The Coffee Dataset
+## __☕ The Coffee Dataset: A Global Coffee Journey 🌍__

-The Coffee Dataset contains spectra collected from different coffee samples from different countries.
-The spectra are collected using attenuated total reflectance Fourier transform infrared spectroscopy (ATR-FTIR).
-The Coffee Dataset can be loaded using the ```load_coffee``` function:
+The Coffee Dataset invites you to embark on a journey through the world of coffee.
+These captivating spectra are collected from a rich diversity of coffee samples, each originating from a different country.
+The magic happens with attenuated total reflectance Fourier transform infrared spectroscopy (ATR-FTIR).

+Feeling the coffee buzz?
+You can load the Coffee Dataset with ease:

 ```python
 from chemotools.datasets import load_coffee